hellerve/blog/wip/Scheme_Macros_VIII:_Green_Threads.md

 What makes Scheme continuations even more interesting is that you can call them.
 When calling them, you essentially resume execution where you left off when you generated the continuation value.
-If we’re thinking about the interpreter state again, it’s basically telling your interpreter that the state that we cached is now its current state.
+If we’re thinking about the interpreter state again, it’s basically telling your interpreter that the state we cached is now its current state.

 This is tremendously powerful, and a little mind-boggling when you hear about it for the first time.
 It’s also completely normal to have a little trouble with the concept in the beginning.
-Let’s look at them in use to solidify some of our intuitions!
+Let’s look at the continuations in use to solidify some of our intuitions!

 ```
 (define (yield)